rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us024/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** What are the requests/ input data to list the vehicles needing the check-up?
-> Type of vehicle, Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient?
+> **Question:** he date you want to postpone in this US24 is the date referring to the "approximate expected duration" field when we registered the task?
 >
-> **Answer:** Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient, yes;
+> **Answer:** No; sometimes, for various reasons (e.g. insufficient staff, faulty equipment or adverse weather conditions) a task has to be postponed to a new date; task duration is not directly related to this.

 > **Question:** Are there acceptance criteria when asking for the list?
 >